Vickybarai/Devops/README.md

 # Devops
-providing interview question and steps to setup services
+providing documentation , commands and steps to setup